Ask AI

 Use words such as test, measure, verify, send, sign, reject, ship, delay, and activate before vague status language.

-The repo-level copy rules live in COPY_STYLE.md.
 Use Claims Reference when a sentence needs a public status label.

 Prompt builder

-Open your AI with the right context.
+Open your AI with the right context

 Source pack